 Academic Criteria for Participation: Selection of members or participants is at the discretion of the teachers, sponsors, or coaches, provided that the selection criteria conform to the District's policies.
 Participation in co-curricular activities is dependent upon course selection and successful progress in those courses.
 Students must take and pass a minimum of five courses during the time they participate in an athletic/extracurricular activity.
 Failure to pass five classes at the end of semester will make students ineligible for the whole next semester.
 Failure to comply with this rule during a semester will cause students to become ineligible for the whole next semester.
-Failure to comply with this rule during a semester become ineligible to participate in any athletic/extracurricular activity program until they demonstrate that they are passing the five courses.
+Failure to comply with this rule during a semester will cause students to become ineligible to participate in any athletic/extracurricular activity program until they demonstrate that they are passing the five courses.

 In addition, students must maintain a GPA of 2.0 at the end of the 1st, 2nd, 3rd and 4th nine week grading periods and at the conclusion of the 1st and 2nd semester in order to participate on an athletic team or extra-curricular club/organization.
-Failure to achieve a 2.0 GPA at the end of the 1st and 3rd quarter will result in the student being ineligible until he/she has raised the cumulative GPA for the current semester has raised to a 2.0 GPA at the end of the 1st and the end of a semester will result in the student being ineligible for a minimum of 1 week and must attend homework center.
+Failure to achieve a 2.0 GPA at the end of the 1st and 3rd quarter will result in the student being ineligible until he/she has raised the cumulative GPA for the current semester to a 2.0 GPA or higher.
+The student will be ineligible for a minimum of 1 week and must attend homework center.
 Failure to achieve a 2.0 GPA at the end of a semester will result in the student being ineligible for a minimum of 3 weeks.
 If after the three-week period, the student is achieving a cumulative GPA for the current semester of 2.0 or higher, the student will regain their eligibility.